↑

 What Kind Of Steak Is Best To Use In Soup?

 Tender cuts of steak are best for this soup.
-I prefer to use either top round steak or a chuck roast.
+I recommend to use tenderloin, ribeye, flank or strip steak.

 What Are The Best Potatoes For Soup?